R3-Archive/flow-db/README.md

 ![Corda](https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png)

-# Flow Http CorDapp
+# Flow Database Access CorDapp

-This CorDapp provides a simple example of how HTTP requests can be made in flows.
-In this case, the flow makes an HTTP request to retrieve the original BitCoin readme from GitHub.
+This CorDapp provides a simple example of how the node database can be accessed in flows.
+In this case, the flows maintain a table of cryptocurrency values in the node's database.
+There are three flows:

+The CorDapp defines three flows:

+* AddTokenValueFlow, which adds a new token to the database table with an initial value
+* UpdateTokenValueFlow, which updates the value of an existing token in the database table
+* QueryTokenValueFlow, which reads the value of an existing token from the database table

+Under the hood, the database accesses are managed by the CryptoValuesDatabaseService CordaService.

-Be aware that support of HTTP requests in flows is currently limited:
+Be aware that support of database accesses in flows is currently limited:

-* The request must be executed in a BLOCKING way.
-Flows don't currently support suspending to await an HTTP call's response
+* The operation must be executed in a BLOCKING way.
+Flows don't currently support suspending to await an operation's
+  response
-* The request must be idempotent.
-If the flow fails and has to restart from a checkpoint, the request will also be replayed
+* The operation must be idempotent.
+If the flow fails and has to restart from a checkpoint, the operation will also be replayed

 # Pre-requisites: